PdxCodeGuild/IntroToProgramming/labs/lab10-make_change.md

 ## Version 1

 Have the user enter the total number in pennies, e.g. for $1.36, the user will enter 136.
+Then break that 136 into quarters (5), dimes (1), nickles (0) and pennies (1).

 ## Version 2

-Have the user enter a dollar amount (1.36), convert this to the total in pennies.
+Have the user enter a dollar amount (1.36), convert this to the total in pennies, and proceed as before.